apache/metron/metron-platform/metron-enrichment/Performance.md

 #### `metron.threadpool.size`

+This value defines the number of threads maintained within a pool to execute each enrichment.
+This value can either be a fixed number or it can be a multiple of the number of cores (5C = 5 times the number of cores).

 The enrichment bolt maintains a static thread pool that is used to execute each enrichment.
 This thread pool is shared by all of the executors running within the same worker.

-Defines the number of threads within the thread pool used to execute each enrichment.
-This value can either be a fixed number or it can be a multiple of the number of cores (5C = 5 times the number of cores).

-Currently, this value must be manually defined within the flux file at `$METRON_HOME/flux/enrichment/remote-unified.yaml`.
-This value cannot be altered within Ambari.
+WARNING: This value must be manually defined within the flux file at `$METRON_HOME/flux/enrichment/remote-unified.yaml`.
+This value cannot be altered within Ambari at this time.

 * Start with a thread pool size of 1.
 Adjust this value after tuning all other parameters first.
 Only increase this value if testing shows performance improvements in your environment given your workload.